msrocka/olca_oslc/README.md

 ## Routes

 The resource URIs of the bridge server all start with the base URL of that server.
-In the example below, the serve runs on `http://localhost:8010`, so the URIs are relative to that.
+In the example below, the server runs on `http://localhost:8010`, so the URIs are relative to that.

 ### `GET /`